planetcomcreative/storyblok-starter-planetcom/README.md

-# The Storyblok Astro Ultimate Tutorial: Part 7
+# The Storyblok Astro Starter